-Informal feedback is made in the course of interaction, for example, a consumer mentioning to the bus driver that the outing location was unsatisfactory.
+Informal feedback is made in the course of interaction, for example, a consumer mentioning to the bus driver that the outing location was unsatisfactory or general dissatisfaction with care or services.

 Informal feedback is recorded by the staff person on a Tell Us What You Think form.
-The procedure is outlined in 8.9 Continuous Improvement (see 8.9 Continuous Improvement Forms Forms/i) Tell us what you think form.)
+The procedure is outlined in 8.9 Continuous Improvement (see 8.9.6 Continuous Improvement Forms/ Tell Us What You Think Form.)